tytydraco/yessleep/out/Im_a_summer_camp_lifeguard_and_someone_wants_me_to_drown_the_kids.md

 The other kids stopped what they were doing and watched with mouths agape.

-“Mr. Choi?
+“Mr. Noah?
 Is she okay!?” asked a friend of hers.

 “HA!
 Katie can’t swim!” jeered one of the asshole kids.

 Katie’s red eyes bloomed with scared tears.

 “You okay?”
 I asked.